chasefromm21/Vongra/README.md

 # Vongra
 Vongra Cydia tweak source code.

-**You MUST have InternalSettings10 installed to use this at all.**
+**You MUST have InternalSettings10 installed to use this.**

-This project is the source code for the Vongra Cydia tweak that enables the iPad-exclusive split-view and split-screen multitasking feature and enables them on jailbroken devices running on iOS 9 and iOS 10.
+This is the source code for the Vongra Cydia tweak that enables the iPad-exclusive split-view and split-screen multitasking feature and enables them on jailbroken devices running on iOS 9 and iOS 10.

 Vongra Cydia tweak source code.
 Works on iOS 9 and iOS 10 just fine.
 Please use at your own risk.
 The actual Cydia tweak itself has been tested on various iOS 9 and iOS 10 firmwares, whether it's ARM32-bit and ARM64-bit, far and wide and has been confirmed to work fine and well.